For anyone who wants to know, here’s te story about how I didn’t become the best version of myself.

 I always felt different from everyone else.
-About everything gave me anxiety, especially if it involved people.
-I was very afraid of anger towards me, I cried easily and I was (am) overempathic.
+I was easily anxious, especially if it involved people.
+Angry people scared the hell out of me, I cried easily and I was (am) overempathic.
 I never understood how other children were not like me.
-If a kid crushed a bug on the playground, I would cry because it literally hurt me.
+If a kid crushed a bug on the playground, I would cry because I couldn’t bear it.
 If someone else was sad, I was sad.
 Never ever would I say something bad to another kid, or raise my voice.
 But other kids did, of course.
 I remember being kicked and beaten on the playground from the age of 4.
 It happened a lot but I was never capable of stopping it.
 I think I had a few friends though.
-But it made me isolated, shy, and afraid of doing something wrong that would make it worse.
+But it made me isolated, shy, and afraid of being noticed because everything made it worse.
 When I was at a reunion about ten years ago, I found a report from my kindergarten teacher which was written for the teacher of the next grade.
 It said I was ‘rebellious’, because I never wanted to play outside, and I always wanted to play alone.

-My parents were also very much not like me.
+My parents were very much not like me.
 If I look back, I can see where things went wrong; we just didn’t speak each others’ language.
 They didn’t understand my anxiety and overwhelming emotions, and they didn’t pick up my detailed non-verbal language.
 I didn’t understand why they wouldn’t ‘protect’ me if I was scared, and I always thought they were mad at me.
-Which is probably not true, I think they just disapproved my behavior, but that is what happens when you don’t understand each other.
+Which is probably not true, I think they just wanted me to not whine about everything, but that is what happens when you don’t understand each other.
 They were both raised in rough circumstances in a completely different era, and they are also wired very different from me.
 It was just bad luck.
 I learned to adapt by keeping everything inside.
 I had a great imagination and learned to comfort myself ‘in my mind’.
-But I always thought I was an annoying burden.
+But I always thought I was annoying and a burden to the world.

 When I was 9 years old, I met my best friend to be.
 She was only 6 years old, but I was socially behind and she was somewhat up front.
 I was never aware of the age gap.
 She lived in the same tiny village as me, almost next to my grandparents and that’s how we met.
 I think she kind of saved me from growing up completely lonely and socially incapable.